ck496/RAG-Learning/aws/01_rag_concepts/02_managed_rag/README.md

-# Build a Simple RAG
+# Build a managed RAG for better Responses

 In this lab, we use AWS Bedrock to implement a simple Retrieval-Augmented Generation (RAG) pipeline